OUR BOARD OF DIRECTORS

 Mary Jane Keane

 Mary Jane Keane was raised in Portsmouth, NH, and returned to her hometown after attending college in New York.
 She resides in Rye, NH with her husband Tom, an attorney with Keane and Macdonald.
 Mary Jane and Tom have four sons and five grandchildren.
 Mary Jane is the founder of Womenade of Greater Squamscott and has served as President of the Board of Directors since its inception in 2005.
 Her additional volunteer interests include Families First in the Family Support Center, driving for Transportation for Seacoast Citizens (TASC), and assisting with the Development of The Woodman Museum in Dover, NH.
+She is also on the Board of Trustees for The Mayhew Program, Bristol, NH.
 Her greatest joys are spending time with her husband, sons, grandchildren, and friends.
 Her hobbies include mastering paddle boarding, climbing mountains, or earning a decent score in a round of golf.

 Erin Maskwa was born and raised on the New Hampshire Seacoast.
 A graduate of the University of New Hampshire, Erin holds degrees in Early Childhood Education, Project Management, and Executive Leadership.
-She is also a graduate of Leadership Seacoast class of 2017.
-She spent the early part of her career as an early childhood educator in community-based programs as well as the public school system and later transferred those skills into educational assessment where she has been working for the past 11 years.
+She is also a graduate of the Leadership Seacoast class of 2017.
+She spent the early part of her career as an early childhood educator in community-based programs as well as the public school system and later transferred those skills into data-driven educational improvement efforts.
 Erin lives in Nottingham with her husband and three children.